 Let’s start with the pool table.
 No, really.
 In just the work of a moment, you can convert your games table to an eight-seater dining table.
 Handy for kids (or big kids) not wanting to parted from their potting for too long.
 The more sociable can gather around the 14-seat dining table with the playstuff and TV at one end for restless toddlers.

 Plenty of help here if you want to be all self-sufficient.
 The sociable open-plan kitchen offers an electric hob, a microwave and a large electric oven.
 You’ll even find a small electric hob in the Pineapple Bar.
-(Be prepared for members of your party disappearing for days.)
+(Be prepared for members of your party disappearing for days).
+Can’t agree on what to cook?
+A second fully equipped kitchen allows more space (and choice) for group meals.

 Eating out?
 You could start in the garden among the bright and breezy beanbags and the Somerset sunshine.
 The table and chairs are ready and there’s a nice dessert in the shape of the six-seat hot tub.
 Bring some coal for the barbie.
 Wrap up with coffee from the cafetieres.